 Room keys and student identification cards are non-transferable.
 They should not be loaned to anyone.
 Use of residence hall keys and ID cards by any person other than the person to whom the key(s) and card has been issued is prohibited.

 Residential students should carry their keys and ID card at all times.
-The Dean of Students Office will respond to all lock-out requests made Monday through Friday from 8 a.m. - 6 p.m.
+The Office of Student Life will respond to all lock-out requests made Monday through Friday from 8 a.m. - 6 p.m.
 Residential life staff is responsible for lockouts that are requested on Monday through Friday from 6 p.m. - 8 a.m. and on Saturday and Sundays.
-The Office of Public Safety will respond to a request for a student room lock only for the Apartments and Swenson residents when the Dean of Students Office is closed.
+The Office of Public Safety will respond to a request for a student room lock only for the Apartments and Swenson residents when the Office of Student Life is closed.

 A student requesting entry to their room must produce a Carthage Identification Card, either before, or immediately upon entry into the room, and sign a lockout form.
 If the key is lost or stolen, a student must request a new key by filing a maintenance request.
 An immediate lock recore will be ordered and the student will be assessed a charge of $100 to replace the lock and/or two new keys in the Tower, Swenson, Tarble, Denhart, Johnson, and Madrigrano Family Residence Halls.
 Oaks residents will be assessed a charge of $200.

 If a key is broken, the student must take all pieces of the key to the Todd Wehr Center.
 The key will be replaced free of charge.
 Should a key be broken a subsequent time, a $15 charge will be assessed.
 If a key is stuck or broken off in a lock, a student must contact the Department of Buildings & Grounds by filing a work order to have the issue resolved.
 New keys can be picked up in the Todd Wehr Center.